-[Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see the "Incorporation by Reference" paragarph at the end of this rule.]
+[Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see paragraph (B)(31) of this rule titled, "Referenced materials." ]

 (B) The following definitions shall apply exclusively to this chapter.